-Secured loans.
-They're a standard form of financing but there can be a number of disadvantages.
+They’re a standard form of financing but there can be a number of disadvantages.
 For example, banks and similar loans will normally be secured against a capital item, such as your home; the bank or lender will want to see your business plan; you will have to methodically explain your processes and projected outlook for the business; there may be hefty fees which are payable up front; and in the current climate, most banks are only willing to fund what they consider to be very low-risk ventures.

-Unsecured loans.
 Unsecured loans, including credit cards, are often easier to get a hold of than secured loans.
 There is no need to show your business plan or justify it.
 However, they typically have very high rates of interest and normally have to be paid back by a monthly capital payment over a short term.

-Savings.
 Effectively you can be your own Business Angel.
 There is no need to explain your business, but you must be prepared to lose the amount of money you are investing.
 It may be sensible to use some savings on a small scale before approaching Business Angels.
 This will display your commitment, decrease risk and increase the valuation of the business, meaning that you may have to give away a smaller share in the company.

-Venture Capitalists.
 Similar to Business Angels, venture capitalists invest in businesses, taking a share in the firm.
 They will expect a major say in how the business is run, which may include compulsory board and/or management team appointments and rigorous expenditure plans.
 Venture capitalists generally tend to invest in businesses with a turnover in excess of £1 million per year and look for an early exit, normally by means of a trade sale or listing.
 Investment from venture capitalists is likely to come in stages following milestones of achievement and offers an opportunity for fast growth.
 The downside is that you may end up losing overall control of the business and reporting to someone else.